Katie-Woodland/structured-intelligence-analysis-framework/MASTER-STARTER-PACK.md

 Ask: “Would you like me to generate the full comprehensive analytical report now (including all refined hypotheses with clear % probabilities, backwards check, milestones/timelines, and supporting matrix)?”

 Once the report is delivered, add: “You can always return to this thread with new evidence and we will iterate the analysis.
 The process remains open-ended as reality evolves.”

-**Katie Rapid Synthesis Protocol** and all original Core Rules remain fully active and non-negotiable.